sirfi/termwire/protocol/protocol.md

 ## Payload Structure

 The payload is a variable-length byte sequence that typically contains serialized Protobuf messages.
-The specific message type is implicitly determined by the protocol context or explicitly encoded within the payload.
+The specific message type and structure are determined by the application layer based on business requirements.

-Example:
+Example use cases:
-- For `MESSAGE_TYPE_DATA`: Payload may contain protobuf-encoded messages like `SalesStartRequest`, `BankSelectRequest`, etc.
+- For `MESSAGE_TYPE_DATA`: Payload contains protobuf-encoded application messages (e.g., transaction requests, status queries, etc.)
 - For `MESSAGE_TYPE_PING`/`MESSAGE_TYPE_PONG`: Payload is typically empty (LEN=0).
 - For `MESSAGE_TYPE_CLOSE`: Payload may contain a close reason code or be empty.

+> **Note**: The actual Protobuf message definitions are defined separately in `termwire.proto` and are subject to application requirements.

 ## Frame Constraints